jeremy-donson/oss-survive-and-thrive-guide/pages/osx-support.md

 ---
 ## Solutions To Three Valid Concerns

-- PROBLEM 1: We opened a terminal, tried something, and got stuck on the command-line, which is admittedly cryptic and unforgiving.
+- PROBLEM 1:
+We opened up a terminal window and got stuck on the command-line., which is admittedly cryptic and unforgiving.

 - PREVENTION: We reference our command-line statements prior to doing anything and discuss them thru chat.

-- Thru chat, ask someone with experience about the purpose, the result, the undos and possible threats are to our systems with ANY command-line statement.
+- Thru chat, ask someone with experience about the purpose, the result,
+the undos and possible threats are to our systems with ANY command-line statement.

 - PREVENTION: Use copy-paste and command-line history (arrow-up) to avoid typos.

-- CORRECTION: We can always undo what we did, provided we have backups of our data and a way to restore our system.
+- CORRECTION: We can always undo what we did,
+provided we have backups of our data and a way to restore our system.

 ---